andrew2code/multi_pitch/README.md

 ## Introduction

 There is a great crowd-sourced website for climbers called Mountainproject.com.
 I have always thought that the search feature could be better.
 I want to find places to go that will leave unforgettable memories.
 For me, this means multi pitch routes.
-This project will attempt to solve for the best multi pitch routes in the world, using Pandas data analysis.
+Moreover, is there a strategic approach I can apply to reach my dreams of climbing the longest routes in the world!

 ## Data Dictionary